Sanshain/types-spring/README.md

 #### Compatibility

-Despite the small contribution of ts-reset, I was very tempted to use any of its functions in types-spring, but I deliberately did not do it in order not to repeat what other people have already done before me in the best possible way.
+Despite the small contribution of ts-reset, I was very tempted to use some of its functions in types-spring, but I deliberately did not do it in order not to repeat what other people have already done in the best possible way before me.
 I consider `ts-reset` as be a fundamental package, and the best thing to do today is to use these two these packages (`ts-reset` and `types-spring`) together

 ## types-fest

-This is a very [cool package](https://github.com/sindresorhus/type-fest) with a huge number of utility types.
+This is a [awesome package](https://github.com/sindresorhus/type-fest) with a huge number of utility types.
 When I started working on types-string, I didn't know anything about it.
-However, when I got awared, to my surprise I found that most of them (with the exception of just two) practically do not overlap with `types-spring`!
+However, when I got awared, to my surprise found that most of them (with the exception of just two) do not overlap with `types-spring`!
 It turns out that these are completely different packages with different tools, since their authors think differently.

 #### Compatibility